UniversityInternationalComing to Hannover

 Information on childcare facilities in Germany

-The Family Service Team of the Equal Opportunities Office will be happy to assist you in finding suitable childcare options.
+The Family Service Team in the Equal Opportunities Office will be happy to assist you with finding suitable childcare options.

 Students